Treacle Walker: Critical reception

-Sam Leith of The Daily Telegraph gave 5 out of 5 ratings, Anna Robinson of The Conversation wrote it "best fiction of 2022", Shubhangi Tiwari of Scroll.in wrote "Treacle Walker is a book as endearing as it is awe-inspiring, and a testament not only to the wisdom of age, but also to the power of attuning the novel to a space of possibility over truth." and Pauline Kim of The Michigan Daily wrote "Alan Garner's "Treacle Walker" might just be the strangest book I've ever read.".
+Sam Leith of The Daily Telegraph gave it five out of five ratings, Anna Robinson of The Conversation named it "best fiction of 2022", Shubhangi Tiwari of Scroll.in wrote: "Treacle Walker is a book as endearing as it is awe-inspiring, and a testament not only to the wisdom of age, but also to the power of attuning the novel to a space of possibility over truth." and Pauline Kim of The Michigan Daily wrote: "Alan Garner's Treacle Walker might just be the strangest book I've ever read.".

-The book has been also reviewed by Susie Goldsbrough of The Times, Max Liu of The i, Justine Jordan of The Guardian, Maureen Kincaid Speller of Strange Horizons, Alyssa Woo of The Straits Times, Alex Preston of The Guardian, Karthik Keramalu of The New Indian Express, Carolyne Larrington of The Times Literary Supplement, Simon Demetriou of Cyprus Mail and Felix Taylor of Literary Review.
+The book has been also reviewed by Susie Goldsbrough of The Times, Max Liu of i, Justine Jordan of The Guardian, Maureen Kincaid Speller of Strange Horizons, Alyssa Woo of The Straits Times, Alex Preston of The Guardian, Karthik Keramalu of The New Indian Express, Carolyne Larrington of The Times Literary Supplement, Simon Demetriou of Cyprus Mail and Felix Taylor of Literary Review.